uos/rmagine_docs/docs/library/math.md

 ## Transformations

-In Rmagine, a Transformation is an operation that maps a source Euclidean space to a target Euclidean space, implemented as Isometry, since we only implemented the rotational and translational part (no scale).
-We decided to represent the rotational part as Quaternion to avoid Gimbal Locks that occur e.g. using a Euler Angles representation.
+In Rmagine, a transformation (`rm::Transform`) is an operation that maps a source Euclidean space to a target Euclidean space, implemented as isometry, since we only implemented the rotational and translational part (no scale).
+We decided to represent the rotational part as quaternion (`rm::Quaternion`) to avoid [gimbal locks](https://en.wikipedia.org/wiki/Gimbal_lock) that occur e.g. using an Euler angles representation.

-In Rmagine, we use a Transformation-Type for a pose as well.
+In Rmagine, we use a `Transform` type for a pose as well.
 A sensor pose entries correspond to a transformation that maps the space with the sensor as origin to the space where the pose is located:

 ```cpp